-2.3.2.Permanent land acquisition
+2.3.2 Permanent land acquisition

 The area where tower and possible additional anchoring are found will be permanently used.
 There are a total of 511 towers.
-The amount of land required for the permanently affected area will differ between the different types of tower.
+The amount of land required for the permanently affected area will differ between the different types of towers.

-Land to be acquired for permanent use by the Project is described in Table 2.2.2.
-Similarly to the above, it is mostly agricultural land.
+Land to be acquired for permanent use by the Project is described in Table 2.3.2.
+Similarly, to the above, it is mostly agricultural land.